List of Skins episodes: Series 7 (2013)

-Character Video Diaries
+Character video diaries

 Series 1 (Generation 1)

 Also to accompany the series, online video diaries were created for the following characters.

 Series 3 (Generation 2)

 The character video diaries functionally replaced Unseen Skins for the third series.
 A new diary was posted on the E4 website following the broadcast of each episode, and the diary often pertained to the events of that episode.

 The Lost Weeks

 To explain what had happened to each character between series 1 and 2, a series of videos called "The Lost Weeks" were aired exclusively on E4.com.
 The episodes are as follows:

 Although several of these videos bear the same name as a character video diary they are two separate videos.